Czech Republic in the Eurovision Song Contest 2023

-The Czech Republic, presented as Czechia, is set to participate in the Eurovision Song Contest 2023 in Liverpool, United Kingdom, with "My Sister's Crown" performed by Vesna.
+The Czech Republic, presented for the first time as Czechia, was represented at the Eurovision Song Contest 2023 with the song "My Sister's Crown" performed by the band Vesna.
 The Czech broadcaster Česká televize (ČT) organised the national final ESCZ 2023 in order to select the Czech entry for the 2023 contest.
+Five entries competed in the national final and "My Sister's Crown" performed by Vesna was announced as the winner on 7 February 2023 following the combination of an international public vote and a Czech public vote.